-- 1. Annual membership dues for a club or range are \$100 a year. - 2.
-The membership and shooting year begins on January 1 and ends December 31 of the same year. - Annual Club/Range membership may be applied for by filling out an application provided by the NSCA.
-Also available on NSCA website www.nssa-nsca.org.
+- 1. The membership and shooting year begins on January 1 and ends December 31 of the same year. - Annual Club/Range membership may be applied for by filling out an application provided by the NSCA.
+Also available

 IV.
 RULES OF CONDUCT